Wilma Smith and Friends; Artistic Director – Melbourne International Chamber Music Competition; Former Concertmaster – Melbourne Symphony Orchestra

 Education: Auckland University; New England Conservatory, USA

-Wilma Smith, former Concertmaster of the Melbourne Symphony Orchestra and the New Zealand Symphony Orchestra, was born in Fiji and raised in New Zealand.
-She studied in Auckland then in Boston at the New England Conservatory with the legendary Dorothy DeLay and Louis Krasner before becoming first violinist of the Lydian String Quartet, winners of the Naumburg Award for Chamber Music and multiple prizes at the Evian, Banff and Portsmouth International String Quartet Competitions.
-While the quartet was her professional focus in Boston, she also worked regularly with the Boston Symphony Orchestra and was Concertmaster of the Harvard Chamber Orchestra and Handel and Haydn Society.
+Born in Fiji and raised in New Zealand, Wilma studied in the US with the legendary Dorothy DeLay.
+She was founding first violinist of the Lydian Quartet, winners of the Naumburg Award and prizes at Evian, Banff and Portsmouth International String Quartet Competitions.
+She worked regularly with the Boston Symphony Orchestra.